 Municipal Transportation

 Another market that natural gas has permeated is municipal transportation fueling.
 Like truck fleets, bus fleets are receptive to natural gas fueling, since they have circuitous routes and can refuel at a central location.
 Of natural gas vehicles in California, 60% are currently fueled by RNG.
-By the end of 2018 when LA is fueling all 2,200 of its buses with RNG from Clean Energy Fuels, almost 91% of California’s natural gas vehicles will be powered by RNG.
-Since RNG vehicle fuel supply is close to surpassing RNG vehicle fuel demand in California, more vehicles and fleets will likely need to convert to natural gas engines.
-Otherwise, RNG providers may need to export their fuel to different markets.
+By the end of 2018 when the Los Angeles Metropolitan Transportation Authority (LA METRO) is expected to fuel its entire 2,200 fleet of buses with RNG, almost 91% of California’s natural gas vehicles will be powered by RNG.
+Since RNG vehicle fuel supply is close to surpassing RNG vehicle fuel demand in California, more vehicles and fleets will need to convert to natural gas engines.
+Otherwise, RNG providers may export their fuel to different markets.

 Case Study: Biogas-Powered Train in Sweden